-Formats and sends the contents of the standard rampdown file as a formatted ASCII text stream.
+Formats and sends the contents of the standard rampdown file as a formatted ASCII text stream which can exceed 255 characters.
 This allows the user to view the state of both the magnet and Model 430 Programmer during each recorded rampdown event.
 The output of this query is terminated with two contiguous pairs of <CR><LF> characters (i.e. double terminators).